MISSION STATEMENT

 Intersecting religion and organizational communication: A communication grounded typology.

-In addition to the research on diversity and inclusion that our students and faculty conduct, we provide The Organizational Science Summer Institute (OSSI) designed to provide underrepresented undergraduate students with a uniqueeducational opportunity with the following goals:
+In addition to the research on diversity and inclusion that our students and faculty conduct, we provide The Dr. Shawn Long Organizational Science Institute (formerly OSSI) designed to provide underrepresented undergraduate students with a unique educational opportunity with the following goals: